ricsam/enstore/fs/README.md

 writeStream.end();
 ```

-Your EnStore server (e.g. Express + Multer) can handle this multipart chunked upload.
+Your Enstore server (e.g. Express + Multer) can handle this multipart chunked upload.
 This approach is memory-efficient for large files.

 ---